 The processes defined below fall into several categories.
 Some are mostly automated processes undertaken by InCommon that are designed to help Participants keep their federation metadata aligned with Baseline Expectations.
-Another defines how the Participant community can establish their consensus on how Baseline Expectations should be observed in specific operational circumstances, e.g., whether security practice XYZ meets the expectation that "Generally-accepted security practices are applied" to an IdP or SP.
-There is also a process by which a specific Participant's practice can be assessed against Baseline Expectations and any needed mitigation agreed by peers.
+Another defines a process by which a specific Participant's practice can be assessed against Baseline Expectations and any needed mitigation agreed by peers.

 These processes all aim to help Participants understand when and how they deviate from meeting Baseline Expectations and provide help to get them back on track.
-But in the worst case, when a federation entity is not meeting expectations and no remedial course of action is available, the entity is altered or removed from federation metadata as recommended by the InCommon Assurance Advisory Committee (AAC) upon approval being given by the InCommon Steering Committee under authority given it by the Participation Agreement (PA) and in accord with InCommon's Federation Operating Policies and Practices (FOPP).
+But in the worst case, when a federation entity is not meeting expectations and no remedial course of action is available, the entity is altered or removed from federation metadata.
+The recommendation to do so comes from the InCommon Community Trust and Assurance Board (CTAB) and must be approved by the InCommon Steering Committee under authority given it by the Participation Agreement (PA) and in accord with InCommon's Federation Operating Policies and Practices (FOPP).